Horus1337/jdk9-liquibase-agent/README.md

 	...
 15 more
 ```

-to fix this, you can use this projects jar file run your application with the vm-option
+to fix this, you can use this projects jar file.

-' -javaagent:/path/to/jdk9-liquibase-agent.jar'
+Run your application with the vm-option
+'-javaagent:/path/to/jdk9-liquibase-agent.jar'

 Please note that you will also need ByteBuddy on your classpath:
 https://mvnrepository.com/artifact/net.bytebuddy/byte-buddy